 - Read/write splitting: The read/write splitting function provides a read/write splitting endpoint.
 This endpoint connects to the primary RDS instance and all of the read-only RDS instances to establish an automatic read/write splitting link.
 For more information, see Read/write splitting.
 Your application can read and write data into your database system after it connects to this endpoint.
 ApsaraDB for RDS distributes write requests to the primary RDS instance and read requests to the read-only RDS instances based on the specified read weights.
 You can create more read-only RDS instances to scale up the read capability of your database system.
 In addition, you do not need to modify your application.

-- Dedicated proxy: A dedicated proxy uses dedicated computing resources.
-It provides more advanced functions, such as read/write splitting, short-lived connection optimization, and transaction splitting.
-For more information, see What are dedicated proxies?.
+- Dedicated proxy: You can use a dedicated proxy for your MyBase for MySQL instances.
+A dedicated proxy uses dedicated computing resources and provides more advanced features, such as read/write splitting, short-lived connection optimization, and transaction splitting.
+For more information, see What are dedicated proxies.

 - Database Autonomy Service (DAS): DAS supports intelligent diagnostics and optimization at the instance level based on various metrics.
 These metrics include SQL execution performance, CPU utilization, input/output operations per second (IOPS) utilization, memory usage, disk usage, number of connections, locks, and hotspot tables.
 For more information, see DAS overview.
 DAS allows you to identify existing and potential issues that may compromise the health of your database system.
 In addition, DAS provides details and solutions for the identified issues.
 This facilitates database maintenance.